 In 2007 for example, Catholic Answers (a radio show on the Catholic channel EWTN) was fined by the IRS because it allegedly “interfered” in the 2004 presidential election by saying that John Kerry should be denied Communion.
 Whether you agree or not with the counsel, the point is that a Catholic organization was fined because it was responding to a question from a caller about the teachings of the Church and its practical implications.

 This is just one example that shows how the Johnson Amendment appears to have a stranglehold on our non-profit Catholic organizations such as EWTN.
 They must walk on eggshells as a result, for fear of being censured with fines and the dissolution of their tax exempt status.

-From a Catholic standpoint, it is important we are clear on this point: Anything that grants more freedom to Catholics to publicly witness to the gospel in every facet of life is a good thing.
+This is just common sense: Any law that grants more freedom of speech to Catholics in every facet of life is a good thing.
 What Mr. Trump is doing is a good thing.
 The Johnson Amendment is unconstitutional and should be revoked.
-After all, separation of Church and state was meant to protect churches from the state, not vs. (freedom of religion, not freedom from religion).
+After all, separation of Church and state was meant to protect churches from the state, not vs. (as it is said, “freedom of religion, not freedom from religion”).
 The government has no right to restrict religion in any way.
 Its only duty is to protect its free exercise.
-And any well-formed Catholic ought to agree with this assessment.
+And any well-formed Catholic, if he is rational and reasonable, would likewise agree.